Can You Get COVID-19 Twice?

-Cases of patients getting COVID-19 again have been reported.
+Cases of patients getting it again have been reported.
 However, these cases are very rare.
-Further research is required for more information about COVID-19 reinfection, including risk factors and what reinfection indicates about a person’s immunity.
+Further research is required for more information about reinfection, including risk factors and what reinfection indicates about a person’s immunity.

 The Question of Immunity After COVID-19 Infection